 Not everything has been a bed of roses in the home of TLC’s Sister Wives.
 And the ladies are opening up about their lives with Kody Brown and each other in a new book Becoming Sister Wives.
 One of the big revelations in the book?
-Sister Wives comes clean about why she left the plural marriage and the family home after the birth of her fifth child with Kody.
+Sister wife Janelle comes clean about why she temporarily left the plural marriage and the family home after the birth of her fifth child with Kody.

-She writes in the book via RadarOnline — “During the eighth year of our marriage, I gave birth to my fifth child, Gabriel,” Janelle writes adding that she, “sank into a horrible postpartum depression ….I felt overwhelmed by having had so many children in quick succession, and felt seriously depressed at our lack of financial means.”
+She writes in the book, according to RadarOnline, “During the eighth year of our marriage, I gave birth to my fifth child, Gabriel,” Janelle writes, adding that she, “sank into a horrible postpartum depression … I felt overwhelmed by having had so many children in quick succession, and felt seriously depressed at our lack of financial means.”

 “I was at my breaking point.
-I couldn’t see my way out of my depression.
-I told Kody I was leaving.
+I couldn’t see my way out of my depression,” she writes.
+“I told Kody I was leaving.
 That night, I got into the car and drove to my mother’s house.
 My kids and I stayed with my mother for several months until I found my own place.
 My job paid a decent salary, which allowed me to buy a better car in addition to my own home.
 I started to build a life for myself outside the sisterhood.”

 “We were able to be together as a family in a normal and relaxed way,” she writes.
 “I had my own space, but my kids had their siblings and the other mothers in the same building.”